MelihGulum/CIFAR-10-CNN-FLASK-Deployment/README.md

 <a name="DeepLearning-CNN"></a>
 ## 2. Deep Learning - CNN
 First we normalized the data and then made it categorical.
 Afterwards for data augmentation we used ImageDataGenerator.
 CNN architecture is shown belown.
+There are some changes in the model.
+These are:
+* This model has been strengthened by increasing its complexity.
+* Optimizer is chosen as Adam and default parameters set.
+* ReduceLROnPlateau and EarlyStopping callbacks added to prevent overfitting and overtraining.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/81585804/176241200-1da85e69-edef-4029-9253-a7d45e21f99d.png" width="800" height="250">